sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 client.
 For this to work with a minimum of configuration, it might make sense to put an id (url + public key?) of the revocation authority inside or nearby the sigsum proof.

+## Timestamp constraints

+One might want to reject too old proofs, e.g., to avoid installing obsolete updates.
+One might also want to reject or postpone very new proofs, to give monitors some time to detect and take action on unexpected signatures.

+To support this, a sigsum proof needs to provide two cosigned tree heads.
+A newer tree head, to which the inclusion proof applies, and an older tree with size <= the leaf index for the inclusion proof.
+This proves that the checksum was added to the log during the time interval bounded by the timestamps on those two tree heads.